robinrodricks/FluentFTP/README.md

 **Main Features**

-- Supports plaintext FTP
-- Supports FTP over SSL (FTPS)
+- Supports FTP and FTPS (FTP over SSL)
   - Explicit and Implicit SSL connections for the control and data connections using .NET's `SslStream`
   - Support for adding [client certificates](#client-certificates)
 - SFTP is not supported as it is a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)